-I am a Professor of Chemistry at the University of Chicago.
+I am a Professor of Chemistry and Deputy Dean of the Physical Sciences Division at the University of Chicago.
 I also hold appointments in the James Franck Institute and the Institute for Biophysical Dynamics.
 My group’s most well known contributions are to machine learning methods for interpreting complex biomolecular simulations, sampling methods for systems far from equilibrium, and models of hematopoietic cell fate choice.
-Much of my current work is collaborative, and many of my students and postdoctoral scholars are jointly mentored by experimentalists and/or statisticians.
+Much of my current work is collaborative, and many of my students and postdoctoral scholars are jointly mentored by experimentalists and/or applied mathematicians.
 My honors include a Searle Scholarship, NSF CAREER Award, Sloan Fellowship, APS Fellowship, and participation in the 2010 and 2014 Latke-Hamantash Debates.

 Prior to joining the faculty at Chicago, I obtained my undergraduate (AB in Biochemical Sciences, 1994) and graduate (PhD in Biophysics, 1999) degrees at Harvard University, where I worked with Martin Karplus on Monte Carlo methods and their application to protein folding.
 Subsequently, I pursued postdoctoral studies at the University of Oxford (1999-2001), where I used hybrid quantum-mechanical/molecular-mechanical (QM/MM) methods to elucidate mechanisms of DNA repair, and the University of California, Berkeley (2001-2003), where I worked with David Chandler on transition path sampling and Arup Chakraborty on models of T lymphocyte signaling.professor | since 2003

 I am applying machine learning methods to predicting committor functions from molecular dynamics data.undergraduate student | since 2020